Personalism: Overview

-Berdyaev's personalism
+Variants

+Nikolai Alexandrovich Berdyaev

 Nikolai Alexandrovich Berdyaev (1874–1948) was a Russian religious and political philosopher who emphasized human freedom, subjectivity and creativity.

-Mounier's personalism
+Emmanuel Mounier

 In France, philosopher Emmanuel Mounier (1905–1950) was the leading proponent of personalism, around which he founded the review Esprit, which exists to this day.
 Under Jean-Marie Domenach's direction, it criticized the use of torture during the Algerian War.
 Personalism was seen as an alternative to both liberalism and Marxism, which respected human rights and the human personality without indulging in excessive collectivism.
 Mounier's personalism had an important influence in France, including in political movements, such as Marc Sangnier's Ligue de la jeune République (Young Republic League) founded in 1912.

 Catholic personalism

 Following on the writings of Dorothy Day, a distinctively Christian personalism developed in the 20th century.
 Its main theorist was the Polish philosopher Karol Wojtyła (later Pope John Paul II).
 In his work, Love and Responsibility, first published in 1960, Wojtyła proposed what he termed 'the personalistic norm':

 This brand of personalism has come to be known as "Thomistic" because of its efforts to square modern notions regarding the person with the teachings of Thomas Aquinas.
 Wojtyła was influenced by the ethical personalism of German phenomenologist Max Scheler.

 A first principle of Christian personalism is that persons are not to be used, but to be respected and loved.
 In Gaudium et spes, the Second Vatican Council formulated what has come to be considered the key expression of this personalism: "man is the only creature on earth that God willed for its own sake and he cannot fully find himself except through a sincere gift of himself".

 This formula for self-fulfillment offers a key for overcoming the dichotomy frequently felt between personal "realization" and the needs or demands of social life.
-Personalism also implies inter-personalism, as Benedict XVI stresses in Caritas in Veritate:
+Personalism also implies inter-personalism, as Benedict XVI stresses in Caritas in veritate:

+Renowned laity contribute significantly to the modern Catholic disposition on personalism as well.
+For example, Dietrich von Hildebrand noted: